francesco-losciale/haskell-state-monad/Monad.md

 Notes collected watching [Bartosz Milewski's lecture](https://www.youtube.com/watch?v=gHiyzctYqZ0) about Monad.

-Monads are algebraic structures useful to simulate side-effects (state management is a side effect for example) mantaining the language pure.
+Monads are algebraic structures used to simulate imperative programming  to execute side-effects, still mantaining the language functionally pure (state management is an example of side effect).

 ## Problem